 4. No commuting is better for the environment

-After the world first entered lockdown, we all noticed something strange and beautiful.
+After the world first entered COVID lockdown, we all noticed something strange and beautiful.
 Rivers and oceans were less polluted, air quality was improved, all this because our global industrial workhorse suddenly had to take a break.

 Three Downsides to Social Media